google/gnxi/gnoi_target/README.md

 ## Reset service

-This service provides an RPC to Start a factory reset of the device.
-This includes resetting all certificates on the device and setting it to bootstrapped mode.
+This service provides an RPC to Start a factory reset of the Target.
+This includes resetting all certificates on the Target and setting it to bootstrapped mode.
 See [gNOI Reset proto definition](https://github.com/openconfig/gnoi/blob/master/factory_reset/reset.proto) for more.

 ## Bootstrapping mode